dmitrievanthony/hc-demo/README.md

 ### Kubernetes

 This repository contains *hc-demo-kubernetes.yaml* Kubernetes deployment file.
-If you have a running Kubernetes cluster it's enough to call `kubectl apply -f hc-demo-kuberneres.yaml` to deploy the demo into cluster.
+If you have a running Kubernetes cluster it's enough to call `kubectl create -f hc-demo-kuberneres.yaml` to deploy the demo into cluster.

 If you don't have a running Kubernetes cluster yet the following instruction will help you to set it up using [AWS](https://aws.amazon.com/).
 The [Kubernetes and Apache Ignite Deployment on AWS](https://www.gridgain.com/resources/blog/kubernetes-and-apacher-ignitetm-deployment-aws) article could be useful as well.